storj/docs/app/node/get-started/port-forwarding/page.md

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/Xzp-7nDgdp0H2r60KmFvq_image.png)

-Once you have created an account and clicked the confirmation link in the e-mail, scroll down to where it says _“How to remote access your device”_ and click _“Get started with Dynamic DNS.”_&#x20;
+Once you have created an account and clicked the confirmation link in the e-mail, scroll down to where it says _“How to remote access your device”_ and click _“Get started with Dynamic DNS.”_

 This will take you to the NoIP dashboard.